marcelofern/marcelofern.github.io/posts/postgres/profiling_a_django_migration_in_postgres/index.md

 call the `ATRewriteTable` (note the singular) function, where the magic happens.

-But also, scrolling down that function I see this pattern:
+But also, scrolling down that function I see the pattern:

 ```c
 	if (newrel || needscan)